 Tips on How to Avoid Being Nervous During A Job Interview

-These are general tips you can use when having an interview of any kind, wheather it be on the phone, one on one, etc.
+These are general tips you can use when having an interview of any kind, whether it be on the phone, one-on-one, or a panel.

 - Don't state that you are nervous.
 Interviewers know that you are nervous, you don't need to state that point.
 It's how you handle yourself despite the nervousness that will matter to them.

 - Don't be afraid to answer a question with, "I don't know".
 This isn't a bad response.
 If you get thrown a difficult question which you don't know know the answer to, don't freak out and make yourself even more nervous.
 Just state that you don't know and move on.
 An honest answer is better than trying to feign your way through it, making your nervousness apparent.

 - Speak slowly, but speak loudly.
 Don't try to rush through a response just so you will have to stop speaking.
 If you talk slowly and calmly, not only will your interviewer be able to understand what you are saying, you will calm yourself down from your nervousness.
 Fast talkers tend to talk much faster when they are nervous.
 Alternatively, those who are nervous can also speak quietly.
 Ensure you speak up so your voice can be heard.

 - Don't ramble on.
 Those who are nervous during an interview tend to repeat lines and ramble on.
 When you are asked a question, gather your thoughts and answer in a concise manner.
 If you start talking right away, you will ramble on, which will only make you more nervous since you know you are rambling, just making the situation worse.